bartaspoz/home-assistant.github.io/source/_components/light.yeelight.markdown

 ha_iot_class: "Local Polling"
 ---

-The `yeelight` light platform allows you to control your Yeelight Wifi bulbs with Home Assistant.
+The `yeelight` light platform allows you to control your Yeelight Wifi lights with Home Assistant.

 ### {% linkable_title Example configuration %}